JacksonHagood/CPP_Basics/02_Variables/variables.md

 ### Arithmetic

 In order to change the values of variables after declaration, operators can be used.
 These operators work very similarly to those in Python.
 For example, integer and floating point variables have the standard arithmetic operators (`+`, `-`, `*`, `/`, and `%`).
+Note that dividing two integers will produce an integer in C++.

 ```C++
 // arithmetic operators